Maximizing Rendering Performance

 Keep in mind that a scene-graph is meant to serve as an optimal organization of the graphical information, rather than higher-level application information such as ‘assemblies’, ‘parts’, etc… Structuring the scene-graph based on the organization of higher-level application data-structures, while perhaps convenient, can severely compromise rendering performance and memory usage inside the application which is doing the reading.
 However, the HOOPS/Stream Toolkit’s range of HSF opcode objects and customization facilities makes it easy to associate custom (non scene-graph) data with the scene-graph objects and store them in the HSF file, or store the external to the HSF file (perhaps as XML data).

 Polygon handedness is a basic vector graphics concept.
-The specifics are covered in this section of the HOOPS/3dGS Programming Guide, but in general, the existence of a polygon handedness setting for an object enables an application to render that object using backplane culling.
+The specifics are covered in the polygon handedness section of the HOOPS/3dGS Programming Guide, but in general, the existence of a polygon handedness setting for an object enables an application to render that object using backplane culling.
 This typically results in a significant increase in rendering performance.

 If any HOOPS/3dGS ‘shell’ primitives can (or should) have a handedness defined for its faces, it is critical to make sure that the handedness attribute is set in the HOOPS/3dGS scene graph.